joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 # A Simple Example SQL Database

 We begin with a simple example.
 Suppose that we wanted to store information about recipes in a cookbook.
-Each recipe will have a list of ingredients.

 The fundamental building block of SQL databases are two-dimensional tables.
 This may seem like a limited design, but as you will see, this limitation will become incredibly powerful.

-For our example, in order to store our recipes in the database we can first create a table of recipe names.
+For our cookbook, each recipe will have a list of ingredients.
+To store our recipes, we can first create a table of recipe names.
 Our `recipes` table is:

 | recipe_id |    recipe_name |
 | --------- | -------------- |